mozfr/transvision/README.md

 Transvision Beta is available at: https://transvision-beta.mozfr.org

-Transvision was created by Philippe Dessante, from the French Mozilla localization team.
+Transvision was originally created by Philippe Dessante, from the French Mozilla localization team.

 ## Getting Started

 The Transvision team uses Git and GitHub for both development and issue tracking.
 - If you'd like to contribute code back to us, you can do it using a [Pull Request][].
-- We generate automatic documentation of [Transvision classes][].
 - If you want to file a bug [Create a new issue on GitHub][] or contact the team.

 ## Dependencies

 * Bash scripting support
-* Python 3.5 and later
+* Python 3.8 and later
  * [pip](https://pip.pypa.io/en/stable/installing/) and [virtualenv](https://virtualenv.pypa.io/en/stable/installation/)
-* PHP >= 7.0 with the following extensions:
+* PHP >= 7.4 with the following extensions:
  * php-intl for the transliteration feature
  * php-mbstring for multibyte string functions
 * Composer (Dependency Manager for PHP, https://getcomposer.org/)